DeKal/illuminati/README.md

 See [CD Guide](/docs/cd.md).

 ## Content management system(CMS)
 The CMS is written by ReactJs, follow instruction in `cms/` for more detail.
+See [CMS Guide](/cms/README.md)

 ## Mongo DB Simple Guide
 See [MongoDB Simple Guide](/docs/mongo_guide.md).